LennartG-Sve/GPS-Odometer_pi/README.md

 cmake ..
 cmake --build . --config release

-OTo install as a user application directly usable by OpenCPN now use:
+To install as a user application directly usable by OpenCPN now use:

 make install